Kinder starting information

 Parents Association 03 9834 0160

 • Start talking about Kinder to your child.
-If they been attending Gan Gani tell them they might be at kinder with some of the children from their group.
+If they been attending Gan Gani this year tell them they might be at kinder with some of the children from their group.

 • When you receive your teacher’s photos with your class list, put them up where your child will see them and use their names often in conversation.
 Let their names and function become part of your regular conversation at home.